 When AI was first adopted into marketing, its main purpose was to automate repetitive tasks.
 But considering what AI can do now, that stuff is child’s play.
 Now, generative AI algorithms take existing data in the form of copy, images, videos, sounds, etc. and use it to create never-before-seen content.

-Ortto’s AI image generator (coming soon) does just this.
-In the simplest terms, it works by looking at the text input by the user alongside reference images to compare likeness, and then generates an altered image.
+Image generators work by looking at the text input by the user alongside reference images to compare likeness, and then generates an altered image.

 Perhaps further ahead in its development is AI copywriting.
 In 2020, Open AI launched the Generative Pre-Trained Transformer (GPT-3), which is a model trained with over 175 million machine learning parameters, so it can create any kind of copy and perform multiple functions like translation, and even code websites.